DiviProject/docs/source/index.html.md

 # Lightpaper

-The Divi Project has created the world's most advanced masternode technology that includes five tiers, and a one-click setup.
+The Divi Project has created the world's most advanced masternode technology that includes five layers, and a one-click setup.
 For the first time, average users are able to participate in a cryptocurrency network as full nodes with our eco-friendly system.
 This program is the first step towards Divi's vision of making cryptocurrencies safe, user-friendly, and accessible to everyone on earth.
 Divi's unique combination of technologies and roadmap are designed for this long term goal.

 ## Strategy